-"an area designated by the municipality, which is not less in the aggregate than 1 1⁄2 acres and in respect to which the municipality has made a finding that there exist conditions which cause the area to be classified as a blighted area or a conservation area, or a combination of both blighted area and conservation area."
+The Act sets out specific procedures, which must be adhered to in designating a redevelopment project area.
+By definition, a "Redevelopment Project Area" is: "an area designated by the municipality, which is not less in the aggregate than 1 1⁄2 acres and with respect to which the municipality has made a finding that there exist conditions which cause the area to be classified as a blighted area or a conservation area, or a combination of both blighted area and conservation area."

-Under the TIF Act, a "conservation area" means any improved area within the boundaries of a redevelopment project area located within the territorial limits of the municipality in which 50% or more of the structures in the area have an age of 35 years or more.
-Such an area is not yet a blighted area, but because of a combination of 3 or more of the factors identified below may be considered as a "conservation area".
+Under the Act, "conservation area" is defined as "any improved area within the boundaries of a redevelopment project area located within the territorial limits of the municipality in which fifty percent (50%) or more of the structures in the area have an age of thirty-five (35) years or more.
+Such an area is not yet a blighted area, but because of a combination of three (3) or more of the following factors is detrimental to the public safety, health, morals or welfare and such an area may become a blighted area: